fsharp/fsharp.org/mentorship/index.md

 ### What is the current status of the program?

-* The registrations are now open for round 3 of the mentorship program.
-You can register [here](https://goo.gl/forms/xLkWpiR7ZcTYKN6u1) until the 21st of August.
+* The registrations for the 4th round are closed, but will open in January.
-* The round will start at the beginning of September.
+* The round will start at the beginning of February.

 Thanks for your patience, we will provide further information soon here and on twitter [@fsharporg](https://twitter.com/fsharporg).